DogmaHavanesePups

 Who ever said you can’t buy happiness never met a Havanese.

-My husband and I house sat for a good friend with a brood of Havanese and we fell in love with these little bundles of happiness who were always delighted to see us.
-After retirement we bought our first Havanese puppy and are enjoying life with unconditional devotion from our girls.
+My husband and I house house sat for a good friend with a brood of Havanese and we fell in love with these little bundles of happiness who were always delighted to see us.
+After retirement we bought our first Havanese puppy and are enjoying life with unconditional love from our girls, (which we happily return).

 Sasha lets Kathy know she is ready to go in the ring.